-Photo via Mend etc.
+Photo via Mend Design.

 A sofa at the dining table—things to consider

-Sofas are typically lower than dining chairs, and you don’t want your guests to feel like kids at the grown-up table.
+Sofas are typically lower than dining chairs, and you don’t want your guests to feel like little kids at the grown-up table.
 So be sure to measure your table height and consider how that will work with the sofa you have in mind.
 If it’s too low, try using casters on the legs, or perhaps an extra cushion, as long as it doesn’t get too funky aesthetics- or comfort- wise.

 For obvious reasons, easy-to-clean fabric like leather (or faux) or microfiber will be the best choices for seating that will be used in the presence of food.
 Velvet is so tempting though.